bozellqp/kbozell/writeups/HTB/Windows/Blackfield.md

                 DPAPI: a03cd8e9d30171f3cfe8caad92fef62100000000
 ```

-If the username is accurate and this account is a member of Backup Operators, full compromise of the domain should be quite easy.
+If the username is accurate and this account is a member of Backup Operators, full compromise of the domain should be quite easy.<br>

 We try to pass the hash with NetExec and it works.
 And this time we finally have WinRM access!